 Field data are gathered by the Chrome User Experience Report (CrUX).
 These data show how real users experience your site.

-You can use different tools to access the dataset:
+If PageSpeed Insights doesn’t display this field due to lack of data, you can use different tools to access the CrUX dataset:

 BigQuery - requires a Google Cloud project and SQL skills;